Layer Management

 1. From the SkylineGlobe Server Manager menu, select Layers.
 The Layers page is displayed.

-2. In the Search Results, click the Deleted Layers link.
-The Manage Deleted Layers dialog is displayed.
+2. Click the Deleted Items link.
+The Deleted Items page is displayed.

-3. Select all the rows with layers you want to permanently delete, and click Permanently Delete.
+3. Select all the rows with layers you want to permanently delete, and click Delete Permanently.
 The layer is permanently deleted from SGS.

 To restore a layer to SkylineGlobe Server: